 Here's how to install nginx, PHP, and MySQL using Homebrew on your Mac.
 It's actually quite easy.
 I did it on Mountain Lion (10.8) but it probably works for Lion too.
 I followed the tutorial here on EZUnix.org, but my version fixes some typos and explains some steps along the way.

-Disclaimer: This is new to me; I'm not an expert.
-I didn't encounter any problems, and I did this from a clean install of OS X Mountain Lion.
+Disclaimer: This blog is a memo to self for when I need to do this again.
 If you encounter any errors, I may or may not be able to help...

 Estimated Time: 10-20 minutes